RADAR: Benchmarking Language Models on Imperfect Tabular Data

-\xhdr{Dataset Summary} Figure~\ref{fig:data_stat} and Table~\ref{tab:data_stat} summarize our benchmark. \benchname~comprises 53 expert-curated tasks derived from 27 source tables spanning 9 domains such as education, STEM, and health (details in Appendix~\ref{appendix:dataset_details}).
-Among 53 tasks, 6 table artifact variants (5 perturbed, 1 clean), 4 table sizes, and 3 column counts (yielding $53 \times 6 \times 4 \times 3 = 3816$ possible combinations), \benchname~includes 2,980 systematically generated task instances\footnote{Some combinations of artifact, table size, and column count were infeasible due to query/table constraints.} and 260 expert-written perturbation functions.
 To encourage adoption and enable more tractable evaluation while maintaining sufficient statistical power to distinguish model performance, we curate two benchmark subsets, also used in our evaluation (\S\ref{sec:experiments}): (1) \benchnameMain, focuses on capturing maximal variation across tasks and data artifacts; and (2)~\benchnameLite~ which isolates the influence of table size and dimensionality. \benchnameMain~includes all tasks and their associated data artifact variants, standardized to tables with 10 columns and approximately 8K tokens. \benchnameLite~is a subset of 10 tasks with complete artifact variants and all table size configurations.